Schleyer Foundation Under Declaration Of Tr 12022002

 Given the foundation's invitation-only approach, traditional "application success factors" do not apply.
 However, the grantmaking pattern reveals the following insights:

 Long-term Institutional Relationships Drexel University has received substantial, sustained support from the foundation, including the establishment of the Schleyer Scholars Fund in 2007 and multiple subsequent major gifts.
 In late 2020, the Schleyer family pledged an additional $4 million to support medical students.
-This demonstrates that the foundation favors long-term partnerships with institutions where they can see sustained impact.
+This demonstrates that the foundation favours long-term partnerships with institutions where they can see sustained impact.

-Regional Focus on New Hampshire While Drexel University in Philadelphia receives major support due to the personal connection, the foundation also demonstrates interest in New Hampshire-based organizations, particularly those in the Seacoast region where the foundation is located.
+Regional Focus on New Hampshire While Drexel University in Philadelphia receives major support due to the personal connection, the foundation also demonstrates interest in New Hampshire-based organisations, particularly those in the Seacoast region where the foundation is located.

 Key Takeaways for Grant Writers

-• No Public Application Process: This foundation does not accept unsolicited proposals.
+No Public Application Process: This foundation does not accept unsolicited proposals.
 Do not submit cold applications.

-• Drexel University Connection: The strongest institutional relationship is with Drexel University, where William Schleyer is a distinguished alumnus and major donor spanning multiple decades.
+Drexel University Connection: The strongest institutional relationship is with Drexel University, where William Schleyer is a distinguished alumnus and major donor spanning multiple decades.

-• Education is Primary Focus: Educational institutions, particularly higher education and independent schools, represent the core of the foundation's grantmaking portfolio.
+Education is Primary Focus: Educational institutions, particularly higher education and independent schools, represent the core of the foundation's grantmaking portfolio.

-• Regional Nonprofit Interest: Through Mary Zygala's involvement with GoodWork, the foundation has shown interest in strengthening nonprofit infrastructure in the New Hampshire Seacoast region.
+Regional Non-profit Interest: Through Mary Zygala's involvement with GoodWork, the foundation has shown interest in strengthening non-profit infrastructure in the New Hampshire Seacoast region.

-• Family Foundation Model: With only two trustees and zero staff, this is a classic family foundation where personal values, connections, and philanthropic interests drive all funding decisions.
+Family Foundation Model: With only two trustees and zero staff, this is a classic family foundation where personal values, connections, and philanthropic interests drive all funding decisions.

 References